 Popular ride-sharing apps such as Lyft and Uber allow a two-way rating system: passengers leave ratings for their drivers, and drivers leave ratings for their passengers.

 Wouldn’t that be great if all business owners could incorporate this into their business models?
-Well one restaurant reservation system based out of Sydney is certainly intent on trying.
+Well, one restaurant reservation system based out of Sydney is certainly intent on trying.

 Dimmi ResDiary, Australia’s version of OpenTable, gives participating restaurants the ability to track and rate customers’ dining ‘performance’.
-Everything from what they ordered, how much they tipped right down to any over-the-top requests they may have made while dining are all included in a diner’s profile.
+Everything from what they ordered, how much they tipped right down to any over-the-top requests they may have made while dining is all included in a diner’s profile.
 This gives any servers working that day the opportunity to appropriately prepare themselves for what kind of day they might have ahead of them.

-With access to this platform, each of the 2,500 member restaurants have the ability to inform the community at large about you.
+With access to this platform, each of the 2,500 member restaurants has the ability to inform the community at large about you.
 Little details such as if you prefer a window seat, whether you typically order appetizers or just go straight for the entree, or even what you do for a living and whether you are attractive or not.

 Of course, this is nothing short of what any restaurant owner could potentially find out about you by performing a simple Google search.

 At Eleven Madison Park, this is something that maître d’ Justin Roller does on a day-to-day basis, according to Grubstreet.
-Not only that, but, “I’m looking for chef’s whites and wine glasses,” he says, indicating that he’s especially on the lookout for undercover chefs and sommeliers.
+Not only that but, “I’m looking for chef’s whites and wine glasses,” he says, indicating that he’s especially on the lookout for undercover chefs and sommeliers.